Overview of Ride1UP Electric Bikes

 Ride1UP is a company that believes more in the efficiency and lifestyle of an e-bike commuter than the profits of the business.
 As a result, the company brings affordable yet premium quality e-bikes to the masses, perfect for going to work and back.

 The company is based in San Diego, California, which is a common location for e-bike manufacturers.
-Ride1UP currently has five e-bikes on their portfolio, with a sixth coming at their most expensive price of $2,195.
+Ride1UP currently has seven e-bikes in its portfolio.

 Founded by Kevin Dugger, Ride1UPs origin story hits as close to home as it gets.
 Kevin grew up in Northern California, with cycling as his primary mode of transportation.
 When he was in college, he worked part-time on his own as a bicycle mechanic.
 As far as company founder origin stories go, you couldn’t write a better bicycle story than this.

-Although Ride1UP was only recently launched in 2018, it has since consistently performed well in the market due to their very affordable prices yet premium quality e-bikes.
+Although Ride1UP was only recently launched in 2018, it has since consistently performed well in the market due to its affordable prices and dedication to making quality e-bikes.

 Overview of Ride1UP Electric Bikes

 Being in the game for only three years, Ride1UP has made a name for itself for multiple reasons.
 First off, it’s an incredibly efficient business.
-Ride1UP is primarily an online company, taking most of its orders from a digital transaction.
-This alone helps them save on costs, making the overall price of their e-bikes much cheaper than the competition.
+Ride1UP is primarily an online company.
+This helps them save on costs, making the overall price of their e-bikes cheaper than the competition.

-The business model of the company is a clear-cut goal: to overtake car commutes with cost-effective electric bikes.
+The business model of the company is clear-cut: to replace car commutes with cost-effective electric bikes.

-The company philosophy is clear and easy to resonate with if you’re even particularly passionate about reducing pollution and having a better commuting experience.
+The company philosophy is clear and easy to resonate with if you’re passionate about reducing pollution and having a better commuting experience.

 The company doesn’t take itself too seriously, and designs e-bikes that look more like traditional bicycles than the semi-motorcycle aesthetic that other companies offer.
 We’re looking at you Juiced.